No, Nevada is not a no fault state. Instead, Nevada is a “fault state” for car accidents and personal injury cases in general.

 If possible, take these five steps after a vehicle collision:

-- If you are in a car crash where someone is hurt, remain at the scene and exchange names and insurance information with the other involved drivers.
+- Remain at the scene.
+If you are in a car crash where someone is hurt, stay put and exchange names and insurance information with the other involved drivers.
 Otherwise, you risk getting arrested for hit and run.
 Though if you are blocking traffic, move to a safe area if you can.

-- The most important thing is not to admit fault.
+- DO NOT ADMIT FAULT.
+The most important thing is not to take blame.
 You may think you violated a traffic rule by speeding or failing to signal, but you could be wrong.
 Also, do not say to anyone that you are unhurt.
 You may very well have injuries that manifest after the fact.

-- Finally, contact a personal injury attorney and report the accident to the Nevada Department of Motor Vehicles if there was bodily injury or property damage totaling $750 or more.
+- Lawyer up.
+Contact a personal injury attorney and report the accident to the Nevada Department of Motor Vehicles if there was bodily injury or property damage totaling $750 or more.

 See our related article, 10 critical steps to take after a Nevada car accident.